mdn/content/files/en-us/web/css/animation-timeline/view/index.md

 - inset

   - : The inset value can be one or two values, which can be either `auto` or a {{cssxref("length-percentage")}}.
 It specifies an inset (positive) or outset (negative) adjustment of the [scrollport](/en-US/docs/Glossary/Scroll_container#scrollport).
-The inset is used to determine whether the element is in view which determines length of the animation timeline.
-In other words, the animation lasts as long as the element is in the inset adjusted view.
+The inset is used to determine whether the element is in view which determines the length of the animation timeline.
+In other words, the animation lasts as long as the element is in the inset-adjusted view.

     - start
       - : Inward offset from beginning of the scrollport.